Enjoy the best selection of Chianti

 OPEN: Monday - Friday from 9 a.m. to 3 p.m.

 We are definitely at the tail end of the Chianti territory but by no means should Arezzo be forgotten.
 There is a group of local vineyards who have combined forces to promote their wines and traditions.
-Located in the city center of Arezzo, directly in front of the amazing cathedral you will find a Arezzo Strada del Vino gift shop where you can purchase a ticket and taste several of the wines from the local producers.
-Upon request you can arrange to set up an appointment to visit the vineyard and buy select wines and olive oils.
+Located in the city center of Arezzo, directly in front of the amazing cathedral you will find an Arezzo Strada del Vino Info Point where you will find lots of info on local producers and events and, upon request, arrange to set up an appointment to visit the vineyards where you'll be able to buy select wines/olive oils directly when visiting them.

 Strada del Vino Terre di Arezzo